aniaj13/react_tic_tac_toe/README.md

 ## Features

 * Multiplayer gameplay on single device.
+* Singleplayer gameplay against a computer.
 * You can play on a 3x3 board using the app.

 ## Project Status

-* In progress.

-## Features left to implement

-* Singleplayer game mode.
+* Waiting on feedback from a reviewer.

+## Room for advancement

+* Enable gameplay on boards larger than 3x3.
-* Optional: Score Board.
+* Score Board.